-Your Story Is Important
+Your Addiction Recovery Story Is Important

 I wanted to forget all about my past.
 Looking back at the way I treated family, friends, the way I acted in relationships, I was an unapproachable person for a very long time.
 I could be quite violent.
 Drinking and pills were the only things I cared about.
 Getting high was my top priority.
 I never physically abused anyone, but I was known to throw things and put my fists through walls.
 It was a terrible time that I always wanted to forget once I got out of it.
 It took me a long time to realize the importance of my story, and that it could help others if I opened up about.
+‘National Tell a Story Day’ was the moment I’d been waiting for to make this happen.

 When it comes to giving out addiction recovery advice, I focus on my own story.
 Everyone’s story is quite unique.
 We all went through some of the same battles, but we have slightly different stories to tell.
 My story is important because it is my own.
 It isn’t more or less important than anyone else’s, it’s just a small part of the bigger picture of addiction.
 We all come from different backgrounds and different families, but the disease of addiction has the same impact no matter where you come from.